ataga101/simple_pytorch_arap/README.md

 # Simple PyTorch As-Rigid-As-Possible Energy

-This is a simple PyTorch implementation of the As-Rigid-As-Possible energy for mesh deformation.
+This is a simple PyTorch implementation of the As-Rigid-As-Possible energy (Sorkine and Alexa, 2007).

 ## Installation